-The final option for that final touch of bling is to add some colour to the cockpit (handlebar/stem).
-If the bike is fitted with the LEVEL 5 integrated handlebars system then the entire handlebars and stem will be painted.
-They will be painted to match whichever colour you have specified for the frames headtube area.
-If you would like to specify a different colour please get in touch and we will work with your to ensure you get your preferred colour choice.
+The final option for an added touch of bling is to have the cockpit (handlebar/stem) painted to match your frame.
+If the bike is fitted with the LEVEL 5 integrated handlebar system then the entire assembly will be painted.
+They will always be painted to match whichever colour you have specified for the frames headtube area.
+If you would like to specify a different colour please get in touch and we will work with you to colour the bars as you would like.

-It is worth noting that if the bike is fitted with a traditional handlebar and stem only the stem is painted.
+Warning: It should be noted that if the bike is fitted with a traditional handlebar and stem, only the stem is painted.

 Ribble R872 or Endurance SL, what’s the difference and why should you choose one over the other.
 Read our blog for an in-depth look at the differences and benefits of each.